 - What jobs can you get with an agriculture degree?
 Are they located within commuting distance of your home?

 - Are certain career pathways in agriculture more lucrative than others?

 - What are the jobs you can get with an agriculture degree earned online?

-A degree in agricultural sciences includes the exploration of farming practices, including the important environmental and ethical solutions required to maintain an ever-expanding global population.
+A degree in agricultural sciences includes the exploration of farming practices.
+These include important environmental and ethical solutions.
+What is the cost on the environment for food production?
+How are chemicals used in the process?
+Farming maintains an ever-expanding global population.